zovajs/zova/zova-docs/cabloy/resources/articles/ioc-cross-module.md

 ## Modular system and task description

 The front and back ends of the Cabloy5 full-stack framework adopt a modular system.
 A Cabloy5 project consists of multiple business modules.
-Each business module can contain resources related to its own business, such as: Service service, Config configuration, international language resources, Error exception, middleware, scheduled tasks, message queue, System startup items, etc.
+Each business module can contain resources related to its own business, such as: Api service, Config configuration, international language resources, Error exception, middleware, scheduled tasks, message queue, System startup items, etc.

 Here, we create a new business module `test-work` and access the resources provided by `demo-basic` in `test-work`